-Series 3255C features hermetically sealed construction.
+Series 3056C features hermetically sealed construction and electrically isolated case for "off-ground" performance.
 Hermeticity is obtained by all-welded construction and glass-to-metal sealed connector.
 Case material is titanium.
+Signal ground return is electrically isolated from the mounting surface.